aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/addmathshape/_index.md

 ## ShapeCollection.AddMathShape method

-Creates a new Autoshape tuned from default template to math content and adds it to the end of the collection.
+Creates a new rectangle auto shape to host mathematical content and adds it to the end of the shape collection.

 ```csharp
 public IAutoShape AddMathShape(float x, float y, float width, float height)